nordcloud/terraform-provider-imagefactory/docs/resources/template.md

 - `azure` (Block List) (see [below for nested schema](#nestedblock--config--azure))
 - `build_components` (Block List) (see [below for nested schema](#nestedblock--config--build_components))
 - `cloud_account_ids` (List of String)
+- `disable_cyclical_rebuilds` (Boolean) Disable cyclical rebuilds.
+Cyclical rebuilds are rebuilds that are triggered automatically by ImageFactory when the source image is updated or when there are security updates available for the packages installed in the image.
+If cyclical rebuilds are disabled, the template will not be rebuilt automatically and the user will have to trigger the rebuild manually.
+Default value is set to false.
 - `exoscale` (Block List) (see [below for nested schema](#nestedblock--config--exoscale))
 - `notifications` (Block List) (see [below for nested schema](#nestedblock--config--notifications))
 - `scope` (String)